 Flying is central to our purpose and your cadet experience.

-From Gliding Induction Courses to full Flying Scholarships, you’ll have loads of opportunities to take to the skies!
+From ground trainers to flying scholarships and solo gliding, you’ll have loads of opportunities to take to the skies!

 Many RAF pilots began their flying careers in the Air Cadets.